raytopianprojects/DECADE--/SPEC.md

 - [JAMOVER value1 value2] is equal to
 - [JAMRUNNING value1 value2] is less than
 - [NOJAM value] is not
+- [BORROW code] imports code, if it's not code, segfault
 - builtin functions are [!print text], [!timeleft]
 -